jhucsf/spring2022/assign/assign03.md

 but should be fairly close.
 For all of the other counts, your simulator's output should exactly match the output above.

-We **strongly** encourage you to use Campuswire to post traces and simulator results, so that you can compare your results with other students' results.
+We **strongly** encourage you to use Piazza to post traces and simulator results, so that you can compare your results with other students' results.

 ### Reporting invalid cache parameters